google/oboe/docs/AndroidAudioHistory.md

 ### 10.0 Q - API 29
 - Fixed: Setting capacity of Legacy input streams < 4096 can prevent use of FAST path. https://github.com/google/oboe/issues/183.
 Also fixed in AAudio with ag/7116429
 - Add InputPreset:VoicePerformance for low latency recording.
 - Regression bug: [AAudio] Headphone disconnect event not fired for MMAP streams.
 See P item below.
-Still in first Q release.
-Fixed in QP1A.180725.001 update.
+Still in first Q release but fixed in some Q updates.

 ### 9.0 Pie - API 28 (August 6, 2018)
 - AAudio adds support for setUsage(), setSessionId(), setContentType(), setInputPreset() for builders.